 A provider must accept MHCP reimbursement as payment in full for covered services provided to a recipient.
 A provider may not request or accept payment from a recipient, a recipient's relatives, the local human services agency, or any other source, in addition to the amount allowed under MHCP, unless the request is for one of the following:

 MHCP is required to pay or deny clean claims within 30 days and complex claims within 90 days of receipt.
-Clean claims are electronic and paper claims without attachments.
-Complex claims are replacement claims, Medicare crossovers, third-party liability claims, or paper claims with attachments.
+Clean claims are MHCP primary claims without attachments.
+Complex claims are replacement claims, Medicare crossovers, third-party liability claims, claims with information in the notes or comment fields,or claims with attachments.

 Refer to the following sections for additional Billing Policy requirements and resources: